 By Stanley Popovich

-Be smart in how you deal with your business problems.
-Do not try to tackle everything all at once.
-When facing a current or upcoming task that overwhelms you with a lot of anxiety, break the task into a series of smaller steps.
+When facing a current or upcoming task that overwhelms you with a lot of anxiety, the first thing you can do is to divide the task into a series of smaller steps.
 Completing these smaller tasks one at a time will make the stress more manageable and increases your chances of success.

 Sometimes we get stressed out when everything happens all at once.
 When this happens, a person should take a deep breath and try to find something to do for a few minutes to get their mind off of the problem.
 A person could get some fresh air, listen to some music, or do an activity that will give them a fresh perspective on things.